Effective date: October 1, 2021

 Updating your information

 We provide access to personal information that we collect and give users the opportunity to update and make corrections to it.
 If you have registered for an online account, you may access and edit the personal information you provided during registration by accessing your online customer account on the Site.
-To access or update other personal information you have provided on the website, please contact email@example.com or telephone 425-783-1000 (in Washington state) or 1-877-783-1000 (Western Washington & outside Everett).
+To access or update other personal information you have provided us please contact us at firstname.lastname@example.org or 425-783-1000 (toll free 1-877-783-1000 in Western Washington & outside of the Everett local calling area).

 Internet Fraud: Phishing